chef-boneyard/delivery-cluster/README.md

 ```

 #### Download your Delivery license key
-Delivery now requires a valid license key to activate successfully.
-If you do
+Delivery requires a valid license to activate successfully. **If you do
-not have an active license key, you can request one from your CHEF account
+not have a license key, you can request one from your CHEF account
-representative.
+representative.**

+You will need to have the `delivery.license` file present on your provisioner
+node.
+Specify the path to this file on your provisioner node in the
+`node['delivery-cluster']['delivery']['license_file']` attribute.

 #### Create an environment